rayhook/messenger-6877/README.md

 # Messenger

-A one-to-one realtime chat app.
+Messenger is a simple, user-friendly real-time chat web application that enables one-to-one communication between users.
+Users can create accounts to send text messages and images to each other seamlessly.

+## Features

+- Real-time one-to-one chatting.
+- Account creation and authentication.
+- Image and Text messaging.
+- Intuitive UI/UX.

 ## Data model

-The data model consists of User, Conversations and Messages tables.
+The application relies on three main tables: User, Conversations, and Messages.

 ![data model](./Messenger-data-model.png)

+## Technologies

+- Frontend: React
+- Backend: Express
+- Database: PostgreSQL

+## Prerequisites

+Before you begin, ensure you have met the following requirements:

+- You have a working installation of Node.js and npm.
+- You have PostgreSQL installed.

 ## Initial Setup

+### Databse Setup

-Create the PostgreSQL database (these instructions may need to be adapted for your operating system):
+Create the PostgreSQL database.
+These instructions may need to be adapted depending on your operating system.

 ```
 psql